 Below are our most frequently asked questions.
 If there is anything else you wish to query, please contact us.
 Just give us a call on 1-907-523-6095.
 Alternatively, feel free to email us with your FAQs at email@example.com or fill in the contact form here and one of our customer service representatives will aim to respond within 24 hours or less.

-Because among a few great reasons, we’re within the top TEN on Trip Advisor!
+Because among a few great reasons, we’re number ONE on Trip Advisor!
 As an established, local company with a Certificate of Excellence, there’s nothing more we love than to enrich your experience in Juneau.
 Local knowledge is king, and having a fantastic team of staff with a wealth of local expertise in our employ, gives us the confidence that we’ll leave you happy, if not wanting more.

 Purposefully, we shape all of our tours and excursions around the cruise ships’ schedules.
 Thus, relieving you of any stress before you dock into port.
 Indeed, we allow for delays and adjust your tour time accordingly–going the extra mile to maximize your vacation hours while in our stunning state capital.
 What’s more, we 100% guarantee whale sightings on every whale watching tour (from May to September).
 Or, in the unlikely event you don’t sight a whale, we’ll offer you a refund.
 In fact, our captains, naturalists and guides live to love whales, so it pleases them no end to leave you wide-eyed on whales!
 Our fleet of boats are the newest in town too.